eddelbuettel/nanotime/docs/mkdmt-src/src/index.md

 ### Status

-The package is in the very early stages.
-Expect changes, maybe even breaking ones.
-But the package has some tests, and code coverage.
+The package is by now fairly mature, has been rewritten once (to go from S3 to S4) and has recently received a sizeable feature extension.
+There may still be changes, though there should generally never be breaking ones.
+The package also has an extensive test suite, and very good code coverage.

 See the [issue tickets](https://github.com/eddelbuettel/nanotime/issues) for an up to date list of potentially desirable, possibly planned, or at least discussed items.